lendway/lendway.github.io/Research.md

 "Sermon Rhetoric and White Evangelical Support for the Republican Party."

-"The Boundaries of Tolerance: Religious Pluralism in Contemporary American Politic" (Co-edited with Paul Djupe, Jacob Neiheisel, and Joseph Prud'homme).
+"The Boundaries of Tolerance: Religious Pluralism in Contemporary American Politics" (Co-edited with Paul Djupe, Jacob Neiheisel, and Joseph Prud'homme).

 **General Interest Writing:**